-I encountered it at Trader Joe's and was immediately curious.
-What is it?
-Is it like shrimp?
-Is it like lobster?
-You know me with curiosity.
-A bag of Trader Joe's langostino tails made its way to my freezer.
-Curiosity always wins.
+I encountered it at Trader Joe's and paused.
+What is it—shrimp, or lobster, or something in between?
+Curiosity tends to decide these things for me.
+A bag of Trader Joe's langostino tails made its way into my freezer.
+Curiosity, as usual, won.

-According to Google AI, langostino in Spanish means little lobster but it is not the same species as the lobster.
-They are actually considered prawns.
-So, there you have it.
-I was, however, left with what to cook with it.
-Unfamiliar with the ingredient, I thought about a safe dish to test out langostino tails and remembered a pack of frozen gnocchi I had picked up at the Hollywood Farmers' Market.
-I was hesitant to buy them because of their size.
-I prefer small gnocchi to larger ones, and these gnocchi were gigantic in my world.
+According to Gemini, langostino in Spanish means little lobster, though it is not the same species as lobster.
+They are considered prawns.
+That clarifies the name, if not the instinct of what to do with it.
+Unfamiliar with the ingredient, I turned to something safer—a dish that could absorb uncertainty—and remembered a pack of frozen gnocchi I had picked up at the Hollywood Farmers' Market.
+I hesitated when I bought them.
+I prefer small gnocchi.
+These were not small.
+They were, in my world, enormous.

-I was told to keep them frozen until they were about to enter the boiling water and thus I couldn't cut them to a smaller size.
-It is hard to get good gnocchi, so I threw caution to the wind and grabbed a pack.
+I was told to keep them frozen until they went into boiling water, which meant there was no cutting them down to size.
+Good gnocchi is hard to come by.
+I ignored the hesitation and bought them anyway.
 Armed with frozen langostino and gnocchi, I put on my apron for Langostino Gnocchi recipe testing.

 INGREDIENTS